Monitoring

 Important

-Starting from version 1.11, CloudNativePG already installs by default a set of predefined metrics in a ConfigMap called default-monitoring.
+CloudNativePG, by default, installs a set of predefined metrics in a ConfigMap named default-monitoring.

 Info